About the Sonos Playbar 3.1 Home Theater System

 With the Sonos Playbar 3.1 Home Theater System, getting great sound from movies, TV shows, and videos is just the beginning.
-Sonos lets you stream music from a huge selection of Internet services as well as playing the tracks stored on your computer.
-And this system designed for your TV room can be the start of your Sonos multi-room audio system .
-And this system can be the start of your Sonos multi-room audio system — and that means music all throughout your home.
+Stream music from a huge selection of Internet service through the system.
+You can also play tracks stored on your computer.
+This Playbar 3.1 system can also be the start of your Sonos multi-room audio wireless network.
+With more Sonos speakers you can stream music — and TV and movie soundtracks — throughout your home.

 The Playbar and Sub connect wirelessly for convenient home theater sound.

 The system features the Playbar, which can deliver vibrant, room-filling sound all by itself, thanks to its nine-speaker array.
 Built-in amplification and processing can handle Dolby® Digital and lossless audio formats such as FLAC and WAV.

 And the Playbar's automatic equalization self-adjusts to the program material to provide rich, seamless sound.
 The Playbar wirelessly connects to the Sonos Sub, which delivers the deep bass necessary for a truly immersive audio experience.

 Note: You can set up your Playbar and Sub without making a wired connection to your router.
 However, for challenging Wi-Fi® environments we recommend adding the optional Sonos Boost (not included) to make a stable wireless connection.